The family of a Powys man who died after suffering a heart attack on a Cardiff street say he was let down be "gross failures" by his emergency care.

 OTHER NEWS:

-Testimony from earlier in the hearing found that after crews arrived, a monitor for when defibrillator shocks are needed was not switched on for nearly 10 minutes, although a pulse was recorded for Mr Smith in that time.
+Testimony from earlier in the hearing found that after crews arrived, the monitor for when defibrillator shocks are needed and charges the pads (known as an AED) was not switched on for nearly 10 minutes, although a pulse was recorded for Mr Smith in that time.

-When switched on it immediately charged the defibrillator and directed for Mr Smith to be shocked.
+When switched on the AED immediately charged the defibrillator pads and directed for Mr Smith to be shocked.

 READ MORE: Powys man who died in Cardiff left without defibrillator shock for six minutes